 As her relationship with the Lord flourished, the richness of that relationship took over her life.
 Encouraged by the promise that God would equip her for His work, she pushed aside her doubt and reached out to others.

-While Gillian was thrilled to have walked alongside the new friends she made, she was even more thankful to have learnt that being connected to the Lord was vital to serving Him.
+While Gillian was thrilled to have walked alongside the new friends she made, she was even more thankful to have learned that being connected to the Lord was vital to serving Him.

 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
 (John 15:5, ESV)